 Nobody likes it.

-You walk into, you know, uh it's uh unless it's uniforms night, nobody likes you walking around in plaid with your uh Elma Fudd hat on it.
+Nobody likes you walking around in plaid with your Elmer Fudd hat on it.

 It's terrible.

-simply because they don't want to have it all stuck out in some report that Diane Feinstein thinks uh is uh is gonna win her some points with uh the the Democrat Party base.
+You don't need to wait for WikiLeaks or the Sony leaker will ensure that there is going to be less cooperation between Australian intelligence or MI6 in London or any of these fellas simply because they don't want to have it all stuck out in some report that Dianne Feinstein thinks is going to win her some points with the Democrat Party base.

-So you're actually gonna get less cooperation.
+So you're actually going to get less cooperation.

-This CIA report is greatly disturbing uh to uh the intelligence agencies of American allies, and that's the connection with what's happening in Australia.
+This CIA report is greatly disturbing to the intelligence agencies of American allies.

-The latest news, by the way, from that is that uh a thirty-four-year-old man and a thirty-eight-year-old woman were killed in that hostage siege, so two of the hostages are dead.
+The latest news, by the way, from that is that a 34-year-old man and a 38-year-old woman were killed in that hostage siege.

-As I said, he was calling up the the widows and children of soldiers who'd been killed in Afghanistan.
+As I said, he was calling up the widows and children of soldiers who'd been killed in Afghanistan.

 He was sending them hate mail.

-That's a guy who had given a power point presentation on what he was planning to do.
+That's a guy who had given a PowerPoint presentation on what he was planning to do.

-They're they're taken in as refugees.
+They're taken in as refugees.

 They're going on jihadist websites.